steamship-core/python-client/docs/plugins/using/index.rst

         }

-To retrieve the output, you can poll the Task via HTTP, using the Task status endpoint:
+To retrieve the output, you can poll the Task via HTTP, using the Task status endpoint (``https://api.steamship.com/api/v1/task/status``):

    .. code-block::